emptyrivers/Archivist/README.md

   - Optional function.
 If provided, then archived data is replaced with the return value of Update.
 If no change is needed, then return nil.
 - Commit
   - Return image of data to be archived
+- Wind/Unwind
+  - Optional functions.
+If provided, these are used instead of Archive/DeArchive to transfer data to/from a storable/openable state.
+  - It is an error to provide one, but not both, of Wind/Unwind.
+  - Useful for when a mixed archive is desirable (e.g. so that the savedvariables are legible without spinning up Archivist for debug/support reasons)
 - Close
   - Deactivate store.
 Returned value will be written to archive.
 If no update to archive is needed, then return nil.
   - Once close is called on a store, Archivist will not update the archived data again unless the store is opened.